skjb/pysc2-command/README.md

-# pysc2-command
+# Ursadon
-Provides a nice interface for interacting with pysc2
+Provides a nice interface for interacting with PySC2